Accommodation in Hong Kong

 Most landlords use a standard government lease in Hong Kong.
 However, because they are allowed to add their own clauses, it is best to read through the contract carefully to ensure that there aren’t any hidden costs involved.

 Rental contracts in Hong Kong are generally for a two-year period, with a break clause after a year.
-One month's rent is usually required as a holding deposit while a contract is signed and then another two or three months’ rent is required as a security deposit, which will only be returned once the tenant vacates the property.
-Expats should budget accordingly.
+Two or three months’ rent is required as a security deposit, which will only be returned once the tenant vacates the property.